Ways to Improve Communication

 - When you are in a group, take turns at talking, and try not to interrupt each other.
 If the conversation changes suddenly, try to inform the person with the hearing loss; when they know what the subject is, it is easier to understand what is being said.

-- Try to eliminate background noise when having a conversation.
-Turn off the television and close any open windows to reduce any noise from traffic.
+- Turn off the television and close any open windows to reduce any noise from traffic.

-- Move closer to your listener so your voice is louder than the background noise.
+- Move closer to your listener so your voice is louder.
 This will also make your face and lips easier to read.

-- Alternatively, try to find somewhere quieter to talk.
+- Try to find somewhere quieter to talk.